wojcu/pJSON/README.md

 Platforms:
 ===

-The library can be build on any platform which has a proper C++11 support.
+The library can be build on any platform with a proper C++11 support.
 It was tested under the following operating systems:

 * Ubuntu 16.04